The Ins and Outs of Anxiety Disorders & Anxiety Disorder Symptoms

 Certain antidepressant medications have shown themselves to be very effective for treating anxiety disorder symptoms.
 Most notable among them are Prozac and Lexapro.
 Sometimes physicians will also prescribe anxiolytic drugs like Xanax and Klonopin, and these meds are regarded as working well to treat generalized anxiety disorders as well as social anxiety disorder and panic attacks.

 Psychotherapy is also very beneficial for treating anxiety disorders, and especially so when it addresses the emotional responses to mental illness.
-At the forefront of this approach is cognitive behavioural therapy, which is built on the belief that if you can change your way of thinking, you can change your relief.
+At the forefront of this approach is cognitive behavioral therapy, which is built on the belief that if you can change your way of thinking, you can change your relief.
 Many of the basic principles of CBT can be used to reduce the severity of anxiety disorder symptoms.